The main area at Tubu Tree Camp is raised on wooden decking.

 Laundry facilities: A laundry service is included.
 Laundry is collected in the morning and usually returned the same day, weather permitting.
 For cultural reasons and because the clothing is generally hand washed, the staff do not wash underwear.
 Detergent is provided in each chalet for guests who wish to do a little hand washing.

 Money: No exchange facilities are offered at Tubu Tree.
-There are small safes in all the rooms, as well as a larger one in the office if required.
+There are small safes in all the rooms, as well as a larger one in the office.